synw/django-jsonmirror/README.md

 ## Register models

-Declare the models you want to mirror in `settings.py`:
+Declare the models you want to mirror in `settings.py` and set database options on a per-model basis:

   ```python
 MIRRORED_MODELS = {